-12 The change of moments of wire ropes by enforced rotation
+12. The change of moments of wire ropes by enforced rotation

 So far we have tried to analyse the tendency of ropes and reeving systems to rotate when under load.

 Frequently, however, there is also a tendency to rotate when unloaded.
 This phenomenon is discussed in the following section.
 If a rope which is fixed and secured against rotation at both ends is twisted by force, the result will be lay lengthening on the one side and lay shortening on the other side of the rotation.
 A numerical example may illustrate this effect:

-A rope of 200 lay lengths is fixed and secured against rotation at both ends (Fig. 29).
+A rope of 200 lay lengths is fixed and secured against rotation at both ends (Fig. 26).

 The rope is grabbed exactly in the middle, so that there are one hundred lay lengths on the left and one hundred lay lengths on the right.

 Then the rope is twisted by force through five turns.

 This results in 100 plus 5 lays which have been added by force on the left side, i.e. that is 105 shortened lay lengths.

-Fig. 29: Twisting a wire rope by force...

-Fig. 30: ...causes lay shortening on the one side (left) and lay lengthening on the other (right).

-On the right side there are now 100 minus the 5 lay lengths which have been subtracted, i.e. 95 (lengthened) lay lengths (Fig. 30).
+On the right side there are now 100 minus the 5 lay lengths which have been subtracted, i.e. 95 (lengthened) lay lengths (Fig. 27).

 The total number of lays will remain constant provided both ends of the rope are fixed and secured against rotation.

 The lay shortening in the closing sense on the left side of the rope has built up an enormous moment effective in the unlaying sense.

 The extremely unlayed right side of the rope has built up a strong moment in the closing sense.
 How great are the moments caused by enforced rotation?

-It will become evident that non-rotation-resistant ropes and rotation-resistant ropes will react very differently to enforced rotation.
+It will become evident that non-rotation-resistant ropes and rotationresistant ropes will react very differently to enforced rotation.